learnk8s/learnk8s.io/_blog/smaller-docker-images/index.md

 It's good news because an attacker exploiting your application and gaining access to the container won't be able to do as much damage as if were to access a shell.
 In other words, fewer binaries mean smaller sizes and increased security.
 But at the cost of more painful debugging.

-> Please note that perhaps you shouldn't attach to and debug containers live.
+> Please note that perhaps you shouldn't attach to and debug containers in a production environment.
 You should rather rely on proper logging and monitoring.

 But what if you cared about debugging and smaller sizes?